motormax/skelett/README.md

 ### JWT authentication

 Skelett provides a simple authentication mechanism using JSON Web Tokens.
-In a nutshell, uses a custom user model for token signing and validates it to authorize user access.
+In a nutshell, it uses a custom user model for token signing and validates it to authorize user access.

-**Caution!** This implementation affects to all application endpoints.
+**Caution!** This implementation affects to application endpoints.

 #### Creating a JWT User

-First, you need to configure `jwt` in order to create a JWT User; it is required for token negotiation.
-You can create it manually by inserting a document into the `jwt_users` collection or also by creating a new `JWTUser` as shown in the following example.
-This is a first approach, additional fields and password encoding are not supported yet.
+First, you need to configure `jwt` in order to create a JWT User, this is mandatory for token negotiation.
+You can create it manually by inserting a document into the `jwt_users` collection or by creating a new `JWTUser` as shown in the following example.
+This is a first approach, additional fields and password encoding are not yet supported.

 ```js
 // Gets the model through the provided database identifier in the configuration.